-AFLS 3412H Honors Proposal Development (Sp) This course offers a synthesis level learning opportunity.
+AFLS 3413H Honors Proposal Development (Sp) This course offers a synthesis level learning opportunity.
 Course will include creative process, ethics, proposal writing, literature review, experimental design, scientific theory and methods, data collection, statistics, budget, and summary.
 Students will draw on their background and presentations to create written proposals.
-Three hours per week for 10 weeks.
 Prerequisite: Junior or senior standing.

-AGED 3142 Agri Communications (Sp, Su, Fa) An overview of communications in the agricultural, food and life sciences, including newsletter design, slide presentations, newswriting, electronic communication and web publishing.
-Corequisite: AGED 3141L.
+AGED 3143 Agri Communications (Sp, Su, Fa) An overview of communications in the agricultural, food and life sciences, including newsletter design, slide presentations, newswriting, electronic communication and web publishing.

 AGED 4003 Issues in Agriculture (Fa) Lecture and discussion on local, regional, national and international issues related to agricultural policy, ethics, environment, society, and science.
 Designed for students with at least six hours of upper division agricultural science courses.
 Prerequisite: Junior standing.